ThatBeaverDev/ThatBeaverDev/README.md

 I have experience with:

 - Running Virtual Machines
-- <a href="https://scratch.mit.edu/projects/editor">Scratch</a>, <a href="https://turbowarp.org/editor">Turbowarp</a>, & <a href="https://studio.penguinmod.com/editor.html">Penguinmod</a>
-- HTML, http Requests through Penguinmod (Steam API, Github REST API)
+- Web Development (I mostly use <a href="https://turbowarp.org">Turbowarp</a> for coding)

 ## Current Projects

-I'm currently working on @Terravast-Game, And @Constellation-Core.
+I'm currently working on <a href="https://github.com/Chronomyst-Game">Chronomyst</a>, And <a href="https://github.com/ThatBeaverDev/Constellinux">Constellinux</a>.
 Feel free to check them out in my *Organisations* Tab!

 ## Goals

-In the future, I aspire to Finish My Game @Terravast-Game, And Finalise @Constellation-Core.
-I'm also looking forward to exploring opportunities in IT!.
+In the future, I want to Finish My Game <a href="https://github.com/Chronomyst-Game">Chronomyst</a>, And Make <a href="https://github.com/ThatBeaverDev/Constellinux">Constellinux</a> a real Desktop Operating System.
+I'm also looking forward to exploring opportunities in Computing and IT!.

 ## Socials